-Puri Heritage Corridor to be completed by Jan 11: Odisha chief secretary
+Puri heritage corridor to be completed by Jan 11: Odisha chief secretary

 He said arrangements would be made for public convenience such as drinking water and toilets and the entire town would be under a security blanket to prevent any untoward incident.

-The chief secretary said new parking spaces will be made for vehicles coming to the pilgrimage town on the day of project inauguration.
+The chief secretary said new parking spaces will be made for vehicles coming to the pilgrimage town on the day of the inauguration.

-The state government has made arrangements to play 'Prachar Rath' (promotional vehicles) in every gram panchayat in the district from Saturday.
+The state government has made arrangements to send 'Prachar Rath' (promotional vehicles) in every gram panchayat in the district from Saturday.

-ADG (law and order) Sanjay Kumar said adequate security measures will be made for visitors and hassle-free darshan will be ensured for devotees.
-PTI AAM AAM ACD
+ADG (law and order) Sanjay Kumar said adequate security measures will be made for visitors and hassle-free 'darshan' will be ensured for devotees.